 We ensure the best techniques for bone regeneration.

-These advanced techniques help restore the bone that has been lost to periodontal disease.
+Advanced periodontal regeneration surgery techniques help restore the bone that has been lost to periodontal disease.
 While they can be effective alone, in some situations these procedures are used in combination with each other.

 Guided Tissue Regeneration – This technique uses a “membrane” or barrier to block unwanted tissue from growing into the bone, and allowing bone and ligament fibers to regenerate.